maforget/Bedetheque-Scrapper-2/.github/ISSUE_TEMPLATE/bug_report.md

 Indicate which setting you had enabled that might affect your expected output.

 **Script Output**
 Please include the Script Output.
-Add the `-ssc` switch after your path in the ComicRack shortcut to have a Script output window open and copy and paste the output between the `Begin!` and `End!` lines.
+Activate the Internal Debug option and add the `-ssc` switch after your path in the ComicRack shortcut to have a Script output window open and copy and paste the output between the `Begin!` and `End!` lines.
 ```
 Paste script output here
 ````